 Additionally, due to the Turkish van's larger size, you may want to talk to your vet about delaying any spay or neutering procedure, as an early adjustment to their hormone levels can affect how their bones and muscles grow.

-“Sometimes these larger breeds are being spayed at four or five months of age because that’s been the veterinary norm,” says Carol Margolis, DVM, DACT, of the Gold Coast Center for Veterinary Care on Long Island, N.Y.
-“But I’m a reproductive specialist, so I’m a big fan of reproductive hormones.
-I’ll let my larger breeds of cats go closer to 1 year of age (before spay/neutering) if we can.”
+"Sometimes these larger breeds are being spayed at four or five months of age because that's been the veterinary norm," says Carol Margolis, DVM, DACT, of the Gold Coast Center for Veterinary Care on Long Island, N.Y.
+"But I'm a reproductive specialist, so I'm a big fan of reproductive hormones.
+I'll let my larger breeds of cats go closer to 1 year of age [before spay or neutering] if we can."

 The Turkish van has been around for centuries, naturally roaming the mountains in their homelands of modern-day Turkey.
-Specific breed origins are always difficult to track, but archeologists have found artwork and jewelry dating back at least 5,000 years that bears images of cats with remarkably similar body shapes and markings to the Turkish van.
+Specific breed origins are always difficult to track, but archeologists have found artwork and jewelry dating back at least 5,000 years that bears images of cats with remarkably similar body shapes and markings to the Turkish van, according to the Turkish Van Cat Club (TVCC).

-The Turkish van began to gain notice outside of their native country when two British travel writers, Laura Lushington and Sonia Halliday, were given a pair of van cats as gifts while touring the country in 1955.
+The Turkish van began to gain notice outside of their native country when two British travel writers, Laura Lushington and Sonia Halliday, were given a pair of van cats as gifts while touring the country in 1954, according to the (TVCC).
 Surprised by how hardily the pair of cats handled the rigors of car travel and delighted by their penchant for swimming, Lushington and Halliday decided to bring the cats back home with them and began breeding the pair shortly thereafter.

 - The Turkish van has existed within their home country for so long, there are folktales of the breed coming to Mt.
 Ariat on Noah's Ark.